lab11/SensEye-2/readme.md

 Project should build appropriately

+Note: Ensure reset line into imager is inverted (in toplevel)

 ### uCLinux Build Environment
 Open the Linux Cortex M User Manual available from emcraft's Smartfusion webpage